 Seward Park, Lower East Side

-Come to Lower Manhattan to climb the highest mountain in North America on a rainbow of long-stretching, platformed climbing structures.
+Come to Seward Park at Lower East Side to climb the highest mountain in North America on a rainbow of long-stretching, platformed climbing structures.
 Then check out the mosaic neighborhood map and quotes from when the first municipal playground in the country opened on this site.
 The playground is well-worn but entertaining – and the history woven through makes it worth the trip.

-The tallest play structure is the one with plaques that give the actual names and heights of base camps and trails (Kahiltna Base Camp = 7,200 feet!
-Motorcycle Hill = 11,000 feet!) on the hike up to the peak of Alaska’s Denali Glacier at 20,320 feet!
+The tallest play structure is the one with plaques that give the actual names and heights of base camps and trails on the hike up to the peak of Alaska’s Mount McKinley (Denali) at 20,320 feet.
 As kids run up the inclined platforms, parents can help them imagine taking the multi-week trek atop one the of 7 Summits of the world, before the quick descent down the twisty slide.
 Seward Park’s connection to Alaska?
 Read on!

 The mid-height structure across the other side of the playground is also worth noting for its long maze of platforms and various monkey bars that make for a challenging game of chase.
 The littlest kids get a mini-version of all this with a very shallow ramp up to multiple platforms and a tiny slide.